richquick/trampsite/index.md

   			But we promised you a Philip Ridley world premiere, so we're going to give you one.
 In fact, we're going to give you <b>fourteen</b>.
 Philip's written a series of monologues, to be performed by the cast of <i>The Beast of Blue Yonder</i>, and directed by our wonderful director Wiebke Green.
   		</p>
   		<p>
-  			We're releasing one a week at the same time, starting at 7.30pm on 2nd April.
-The day we were due to open.
+  			We're releasing one a week every Saturday at 7pm.
 Enjoy!
   		</p>
   	</div>
   	<div class="begging-letter">